hirethunk/verbs/docs/states.md

 }
 ```

-This event uses AppliesToSingletonState to tell Verbs that it should always be applied to a single CountState across the entire application (as opposed to having different counts for different situations).
+This event uses `AppliesToSingletonState` to tell Verbs that it should always be applied to a single `CountState` across the entire application (as opposed to having different counts for different situations).

 <!-- @todo state collections -->

 ## What should be a State?

-All state instances are singletons, scoped to an [id](/docs/technical/ids). i.e. say we had a Card Game app--if we apply a `CardDiscarded` event, we make sure only the `CardState` state with its particular `card_state_id` is affected.
+All state instances are singletons, scoped to an [id](/docs/technical/ids). i.e. say we had a Card Game app--if we apply a `CardDiscarded` event, we make sure only the `CardState` state with its globablly unique `card_id` is affected.

 We find it a helpful rule of thumb to pair your states to your models.
 States are there to manage event data in memory, which frees up your models to better serve your frontfacing UI needs.